Witchcraft in Ghana: History and culture

-A cursory survey of Ghanaian society illustrated how prevalent witchcraft beliefs in Ghana are.
-Details of witch beliefs and the nocturnal lives of witches are depicted in letters and local newspapers across the country.
+Witchcraft beliefs are deeply rooted in Ghanaian culture and can be traced back hundreds of years before colonial powers in the country were even present.
+A cursory survey of Ghanaian society illustrated how prevalent witchcraft beliefs are in Ghana.
+Tales of witch beliefs and the nocturnal lives of witches are depicted in letters and local newspapers across the country.
 Witchcraft accusations are commonly seen through various forms of media including television, newspaper, and magazines.
 Shelagh Roxburgh concluded through field research that there is no clear definition of what witchcraft is exactly, but there is a common factor in what civilians perceived it as: it causes harm.
 A common reference to witches in Ghana is through the term "spirits", to many losing the status of human in the process of interacting with spirits.
 Witches are distinguished from healers which use power for aiding rather than "evil".